 Other subsidies on production are subsidies other than those on products.
-Examples are the basic payment scheme and the green low-carbon agri-environmental scheme (GLAS).
-Taxes on production consist of VAT over/under-compensation for farmers, who have opted for the flat rate VAT system, and motor and machinery tax paid by farmers.
+Examples are the Basic Payment Scheme, the Areas of Natural Constraints Scheme and GLAS.
+Taxes on production consist of VAT over/under-compensation for farmers, who have opted for the flat rate VAT system, motor and machinery tax paid by farmers.
 Other subsidies less taxes on production are not included in the calculation of output but are included in the calculation of factor income and operating surplus.

 The operating surplus is calculated by subtracting compensation of employees from factor income.
 The figure is comprised of the operating surplus earned by farmers and that earned by agricultural contractors.
 It is an estimate of income before deductions for interest payments on borrowed capital, land annuities and rent paid by farmers to landowners for the use of their land.

 This includes remuneration in cash and in kind.
 It does not include the remuneration of work undertaken by the farm owner or by non-salaried family members.